mjg042/TrafficSignClassifierHW/README.md

 * Train, test and validate model
 * Test model on new & unseen images
 * Analyze performance of the model
+* Analyze the softmax probabilities of the new iamges
+* Summarize the results in a written report

+## Rebric Points

+# Files Submitted

 To get started, Udacity kindly gave students a number of helper functions.
 Students then had to modify them to improve them.
 For example, a number of parameters had to be tweaked to transform the images properly.
 The final parameterization can be found in the P1.ipynb notebook.